 Runtime: 1 hr 55 mins

-Detective Del Spooner is a throwback, he has retro style from his old-style sneakers to his confrontational, belligerent, and skeptical attitude (of which he has plenty), he’s an old-school cop with an old school approach to solving crimes and intentionally annoying people.
+Detective Del Spooner is a throwback; he has retro style from his old-style sneakers to his confrontational, belligerent, and skeptical attitude (of which he has plenty), he’s an old-school cop with an old school approach to solving crimes and intentionally annoying people.
 Spooner is the chief protagonist in this suspenseful, murder mystery, thriller of a crime drama that takes place in the future world of 2035.
+This movie feels like a modern take on the classic murder mystery/detective story genre that was immensely popular during the 30’s through the 60’s.
 The future depicted in the movie is one full of robots.
-Their behavior gets controlled by Asimov’s three laws of robotics which plays a major role in the film’s narrative, but that’s where the similarity between this film and Asimov’s stories begins and ends.
+Their behavior gets controlled by Asimov’s three laws of robotics which the film’s narrative revolves around, but that’s where the similarity between this film and Asimov’s stories begins and ends.

-The robots are everywhere, they are a part of life that everyone takes for granted, and soon after the film begins, there’s a shot of a street scene full of the mechanical servants just to make sure anyone watching the movie knows that’s the way things are in the not-so-far-away-future.
+The robots are everywhere; they are a part of life that everyone takes for granted, everyone but Spooner, that is, and soon after the film begins, there’s a shot of a street scene full of the mechanical servants.
+As far as I could tell, this scene was intended to make sure anyone watching the movie knows that’s the way things are in the not-so-far-away-future.
 Spooner has an intense dislike and distrust of them because one of them rescued him from a car crash but left a 12-year-old girl to die because her survival was statistically less likely than his.
 Spooner’s critical injuries were repaired with a cybernetic left arm, lung, and ribs, personally implanted by the co-founder of US Robots and Mechanical Men (USR), Dr. Alfred Lanning (Cromwell).
 USR is a vast corporate entity reminiscent of Apple or something similar in today’s world, and they are about to introduce a new, more advanced model to replace all of their older devices.

-Subsequent attempts on Spooner’s life, one in a house scheduled for demolition that begins with him still inside it, and the other on the freeway when he gets suddenly attacked by a pair of massive trucks that start spewing a plethora of robots that attack his car while it is traveling at super-high speeds.
-These events demonstrate there’s something more involved here than Spooner suspected initially and he doggedly follows the clues until they lead him to the real culprit behind the crimes and the attempts on his life.
-The film culminates with the new robots attempting to enforce a takeover in the form of a robotic authoritarian governance that immediately results in bedlam.
-These events shift the movie seamlessly from suspenseful crime drama to a slick science fiction thriller.
+Subsequent attempts on Spooner’s life, one in a house scheduled for demolition that begins with him still inside it, and another on the freeway when he gets suddenly attacked by a pair of massive trucks that start spewing a plethora of robots that attack his car while it is traveling at super-high speeds.
+These events are (two of the film’s set pieces that are both enjoyably entertaining) meant to demonstrate there’s something more involved here than Spooner initially suspects and he doggedly follows the clues until they lead him to the real culprit behind the crimes and the attempts on his life.
+The film culminates with the new robots attempting to enforce a takeover in the form of robotic authoritarian governance that immediately results in chaos.
+These events shift the movie seamlessly from suspenseful crime drama to a slick science fiction techno-dystopian thriller.

-I, Robot succeeds in a lot of what it sets out to do in an enjoyable and entertaining manner.
+I, Robot mostly succeeds in a lot of what it sets out to do, and the result is an enjoyable and entertaining movie.
 I noticed when looking the film up at Rotten Tomatoes it had a significantly higher rating with audiences than it did with critics.
-It is a film with a dual personality; gritty crime drama, and slick science fiction thriller that mostly succeeds in shifting seamlessly between the two.
-The special effects are spectacular especially the design of the Ns-5 robots and the film is visually stunning in the places intended to be that way with some memorable and inventive robot filled action packed scenes.
+It is a film with a dual personality; a homage to the classic murder mysteries/detective stories, and a slick science fiction thriller that mostly succeeds in shifting seamlessly between the two.
+The special effects are spectacular especially the design of the Ns-5 robots and the film is visually stunning in the places intended to be that way with some memorably inventive robot filled action packed scenes.